 Ground – Labeled GND, these three pins allow you to ground your device.

 Power – The four 5-volt and five 3-volt pins provide power signals to add-ons and other attachments.

 Pulse-width Modulation (PWM) – Eight of the digital pins double as PWM connectors.
-They can simulate analog output signals for such application as dimming LEDs
+They can simulate analog output signals for such applications as dimming LEDs

 Analog Reference (AREF) – Sometimes used to regulate external voltages, but these nine pins are rarely used.

-This connector powers the device and creates the low voltage power for components such as LEDs, sensors, and others.
+This connector powers the device and creates low voltage power for LEDs, sensors, and others.
 You can use the connector with either an AC adapter or a small battery.

 The microcontroller CPU is the heart of the platform.
 It allows the Arduino to execute commands and make decisions based on various inputs and running programs.
-The exact chit will vary between the different Arduinos types, but most kits supply Atmel chipsets with various onboard memory.
-Common processor models include:
+The same chit will vary between the Arduinos types, but most kits supply Atmel chipsets with different onboard memory.
+Standard processor models include: